 - Use with other pedals to shape the total gain, as a stand-alone overdrive, or as a slightly dirty boost to push the front end of your amp.

 - Can even be used as a buffer because this pedal is not true bypass

-- The streamlined 3 control knobs (Volume, Gain, and Tone) allow you to quickly dial in your tones no matter what the gig calls for
+- The streamlined three control knobs (Volume, Gain, and Tone) allow you to quickly dial in your tones no matter what the gig calls for

 If you locked your keys in the car and can’t find a brick to break the window, then the Archer Ikon is for you!
 The J. Rockett Archer Ikon is built like an absolute brick!
 It weighs way more than you might realize thanks to its amazing build quality and design.

-What I really like about this pedal is visually it pays tribute to the Klon but also has enough of its own thing going on to stand out.
+What I like about this pedal is that it pays tribute to the Klon visually-speaking, but also has enough of its own thing going on to stand out.

 What do I Personally Recommend?

-In terms of Klon Clones these all nail the tone.
-It really comes down to your budget and what you can personally justify.
-If you have your heart set on the Soul Food then maybe consider the Caline Pegasus.
-Value for money wise, the Caline kills the Soul Food and it’s also a better-made pedal than the EHX.
+In terms of Klon Clones, these all nail the tone.
+It comes down to your budget and what you can personally justify.
+If you have your heart set on the Soul Food, then maybe consider the Caline Pegasus.
+Value for money wise, the Caline kills the Soul Food, and it’s also a better-made pedal than the EHX.

 Another strong addition is the Wampler Tumnus Klon clone.
 I would highly suggest this pedal if the size is of concern.
 In terms of a well made USA produced pedal, the Chellee is hard to beat.
 It nails the tones of the Klon and also adds a little bit extra in there.